ninagris/Toggle-Untoggle/README.md

 18. **Pixel-to-Micron Ratio:**
 The conversion factor from pixels to microns (depends on your microscope setup).
 The allowed input range is [0,2]

+**Toggle Mode:** Go through your images and click on the cells you want to exclude from the analysis.
+Clicking again will re-include the cells, even if you’ve already pressed the save button.
+Untoggled cells appear dimmer than active ones included in the analysis.
+**Connect Mode:** Go through your images and draw a line with your mouse across two or more cells you want to merge.
+Once the masks share the same color, the cells are considered connected.
+To disconnect them, draw a line between the same cells again.
+**Draw Mode and Erase Mode:** Go through your images and use the pen tool to draw missing cells or the eraser tool to remove cells you've just drawn.
+Make sure to draw closed shapes to ensure accurate measurements.

 ## Combining Multiple .csv files into one
 1. Ensure that python is installed on your machine.
 You can check this by running python --version or python3 --version in your terminal.
 2. Open a terminal or command prompt.